gromver/rjv/README.md

 {
   success: false,
   keyword: 'minProperties',
-  description: 'Should not have fewer than 4 properties',
+  description: 'Should not have fewer than {limit} properties',
   bindings: { limit: 4 }
 }
 ```